paramraghavan/123ofaws/terraform/README.md

 - terraform destroy —>  destroys target env
 - only run for one particular resource, terraform plan -target=resource_label.resource_name_label, [ref](https://jhooq.com/terraform-run-specific-resource/).
   "terraform plan" will print a list of modules on  run completion.
+- terraform state pull,  command is used to manually download and output the state from remote state.
+This command also works with local state.
 <pre>
 # If the bucket,my-existing-bucket, already exists, updating the bucket info. into the  terraform state.
 ./deploy import module.de_s3_buckets.aws_s3_bucket.s3-data-vmg my-existing-bucket